gwuah/athena/README.md

 # Core Modules

-For the sake of reusablilty, I've placed the core modules them in a services folder where they can be imported and used.. <br/>
+For the sake of reusablilty, I've placed the core modules in a services folder where they can be imported and used.. <br/>

 Example usage of ETA service